Post-withdrawal disbursements — where is my financial aid?By : Kim Murphy | September 8, 2017

 When a student withdraws from the University, he or she generally becomes ineligible for future disbursements of federal financial aid.
 In some cases, however, funds earned prior to withdrawal can be offered to the student through a post-withdrawal disbursement (PWD).

-This article will explain when withdrawn students are eligible to receive a PWD of federal financial aid, and the process for disbursing those funds.
+This article will explain when withdrawn students may be eligible to receive a PWD of federal financial aid, and the process for disbursing those funds.

-A PWD is offered to you — or your parent in the case of a Parent PLUS loan — if, prior to withdrawing, you earned more federal financial aid than was disbursed.
+A PWD is offered to you — or your parent in the case of a Parent PLUS loan — if, prior to withdrawing, you earned more federal financial aid than was disbursed for the payment period.
 The amount earned is determined as part of the required federal Return of Title IV Funds calculation.

 The conditions and limitations for a PWD are the same as those for a late disbursement, with some additions.